KareemAdams/HabitTracker-App/README.md

 ## 📄 License

-- This project is not undr any licensed.
+- This is a school project.

 ## 👨‍💻 Authors